 Please note that the preliminary program is now uploaded at the webpage, see more here

 We are happy to be able to present prominent keynote speakers within the field of contemporary sociology.

 Professor Mike Savage from London School of Economics (LSE) will give a talk on ”Escalating inequality & global geo-politics”.
 Mike Savage will also participate in the PhD Preconfernce.

-Professor Guy Standing of SOAS University of London will be talking about “Responding to Rentier Capitalism: A Precariat Charter”.
+Professor Guy Standing of SOAS University of London will be talking about “Responding to Rentier Capitalism: The Precariat in the Commons”.

 Further, we have the pleasure of presenting Dr. Prerna Singh, Mahatma Gandhi Associate Professor of Politics and International Studies, Department of Political Science, Watson Institute for Public Policy and International Affairs, Brown University.
 She is the author of the award-winning book How Solidarity Works for Welfare: Subnationalism and Social Development in India (2015, Cambridge University Press).
 Her speech is titled ”Nationalism and Welfare”.